swaxi/GEOL-QMAPS/README.md

 * Enable kinematics plotting on poles to planes when lineation and kinematics indicators are provided

 *QField:*
-* Develop a QField plugin that provides a user-friendly, tree-based interface for selecting the type of new data to capture in the field.This tool should allow users to quickly choose the appropriate data from a hierarchical menu (i.e., selection of the STOPS-SAMPLING-OBSERVATIONS-PHOTOGRAPHS..., STRUCTURES or LITHOLOGIES category and then selection of the right layer) , automatically activate the corresponding layer, and open the associated field form, bypassing the need to manually navigate through grouped layer tabs.
+* Develop a QField plugin that provides a user-friendly, tree-based interface for selecting the type of new data to capture in the field.This tool should allow users to quickly choose the appropriate data from a hierarchical menu (i.e., selection of the STOPS-SAMPLING-OBSERVATIONS-PHOTOGRAPHS..., STRUCTURES or LITHOLOGIES category and then selection of the right layer) , automatically activate the corresponding layer, and open the associated field form, bypassing the need to manually navigate through grouped layer tabs
-* Develop a plugin to plot structural measurements in a stereonet on the fly.
+* Develop a plugin to plot structural measurements in a stereonet on the fly

 ## Credits
 * GEOL-QMAPS QGIS Mapping Template - [J. Perret](julien.perret@uwa.edu.au)